phalpern/WG21-halpern/task_block_proposal-r4.md

 [N3991][]  Added `task_region_handle` (now `task_block`) as an explicit means
 2014-05-23 of communicating between the definition of the task block and
            the `run` function.
-Changed from terminally strict to fully strict.
+Changed from terminally strict to fully strict semantics.

 [N3832][]  Original version.
 2014-01-17